gatsbyjs/gatsby/docs/docs/recipes.md

 #### Directions

-You can add global styles to a [shared layout component](https://www.gatsbyjs.org/tutorial/part-three/#your-first-layout-component).
-This component is used for things that are common throughout the site, like a header.
+You can add global styles to a [shared layout component](/tutorial/part-three/#your-first-layout-component).
+This component is used for things that are common throughout the site, like a header or footer.

-Create a new directory in your site at `/src/components`.
-Inside, create two files: `layout.css` and `layout.js`.
+1. If you don't already have one, create a new directory in your site at `/src/components`.

+2. Inside the components directory, create two files: `layout.css` and `layout.js`.

-Add the following to `layout.css`:
+3. Add the following to `layout.css`:

 ```css:title=/src/components/layout.css
 body {